 - Extroverts are sociable and outgoing.
 They completely enjoy their social life and prefer those jobs which involve dealing with people directly like teaching, Psychology, etc

 It was proposed by Friedman and Rosenman and classified into four categories.
-To understand it better, here is detailed description on each type:
+To understand it better, here is a detailed description of each type:

 - Type A personalities who have a high motivation level and are Workaholics.
 They lack patience and are prone to hypertension.